apache/arrow/docs/source/format/CDeviceDataInterface.rst

     It is valid for this to be called by a producer with or without a preceding call to :c:member:`ArrowAsyncProducer.request`.
 This must not call any methods of an ``ArrowAsyncProducer`` object.

+.. c:member:: struct ArrowAsyncProducer ArrowAsyncDeviceStreamHandler.producer

+    *Mandatory.* The producer object that the consumer will use to request additional data or cancel.

+    This object *MUST* be populated before calling the :c:member:`ArrowAsyncDeviceStreamHandler.on_schema` callback.
+The producer maintains ownership of this object and must clean it up *after* calling the release callback on the ``ArrowAsyncDeviceStreamHandler``.

 .. c:member:: void* ArrowAsyncDeviceStreamHandler.private_data